 It shouldn’t be surprising that Freud, writing at the end of a century in which scientific racism reached its apogee, would order the unconscious mind around his own (unconscious) prejudices.
 Of course, I’m as much the product of a still-hateful, patriarchal society.
 Much as I’d like to believe otherwise, my own longings can slip easily into disgust, my efforts at compassion shade into resentment.
 But the effort is what matters, of trying to see through – to trace out the shadow of – longing.

 The castration-complex implies a longing for the stability represented by the white, heterosexual male.
 Inasmuch as it’s at all conscious, I think about writing as a way of addressing race, gender, history which might embrace mixedness and confusion, which might unsettle.
-Maybe that sounds whimsically Keatsian or over-theoretical.
 Put more concretely, it means thinking beyond one’s dick, rather than with it; rejecting claims to have unveiled anything; exploring – with candidness and curiosity – the texture of the flawed, shameful unreality that structures our experience of the world.

 In John Berger’s essay ‘Lost off Cape Wrath’, he says: “Authenticity comes from a single faithfulness: that to the ambiguity of experience.”
-I can’t help but think the world would be a better place if we were less committed to authenticity than to (honest) ambiguity.
+Maybe the world would be a better place if we were less committed to authenticity than to (honest) ambiguity.